-13.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
-If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer.

-13.3 All staff are aware of and understand how to use our school's whistleblowing procedures.
-(Appendix 7)
+- 13.2 All staff should be aware of their duty to raise concerns about the attitude or actions of colleagues.
+If necessary, they should speak to the Chair of Governors or the Local Authority Designated Officer. - 13.3 All staff are aware of and understand how to use our school's whistleblowing procedures.
+(Appendix 8) - 13.4 All staff have access to the NSPCC Whistleblowing Helpline

-14 Our role in the prevention of abuse
+14. Our role in the prevention of abuse